 Interventional Oncology Fellowship

-The Interventional Oncology Fellowship program is being created beginning in July 2018 in response to the increase in advances and interest as well as needs for highly trained interventional radiologists with expertise in this field.
+The Interventional Oncology Fellowship program was created in July 2018 in response to the increase in advances and interest as well as needs for highly trained interventional radiologists with expertise in this field.
 The Fellowship position seeks to provide a varied experience in interventional procedures with unique exposure on the techniques and therapies provided to the oncologic patient population.
 Our purpose for the fellowship program is to improve clinical and procedural skills and theoretical knowledge of the Fellow with strong emphasis on interventional oncologic procedures.

 The training program addition will be located in the Interventional Radiology section of the Department of Diagnostic Imaging at the H. Lee Moffitt Cancer Center, an NCI-designated Comprehensive Cancer Center.
-The Cancer Center is comprised of a large ambulatory care facility, a 206 bed hospital, with a 36 bed blood and marrow transplant program, 16 state of the art operating suites, a 30 bed intensive care unit, a high volume screening program, and a basic science research facility.
+The cancer center is comprised of a large ambulatory care facility, a 206 bed hospital, with a 36 bed blood and marrow transplant program, 16 state of the art operating suites, a 30 bed intensive care unit, a high volume screening program, and a basic science research facility.
 The Moffitt Research Institute is comprised of approximately 150 Principal Investigators, 58 laboratories, and 306,000 square feet of research space.

 The trainee will be offered experience in a wide variety of standard vascular and non-vascular interventional procedures as well as oncologic interventions.
 Through a clinically oriented Interventional Radiology consultation service and patient admissions to the IR service, the trainee will also be able to improve his or her clinical skills in patient management before and after interventional treatment.
 Exposure to the multidisciplinary approach to management of complex oncologic patients integrating interventional radiology through different multidisciplinary tumor boards and working group meetings will also be an important part of the training program.